03

 Some of the features of Angular 8 have come up in a way to make it more sturdy and attractive.
 The Angular community has released the Angular 8 version with a remarkable list of transformations and improvements including the much-awaited Ivy Compiler as an opt-in feature.
 The most prominent features of Angular 8 are given below:

-- The new Compiler of Angular 8 is Ivy Rendering Engine.
+• The new Compiler of Angular 8 is Ivy Rendering Engine.

-- Angular 8 supports web-Workers.
+• Angular 8 supports web-Workers.

-- Angular 8 Supports TypeScript 3.4
+• Angular 8 Supports TypeScript 3.4

-- Angular 8 provides dynamic imports of lazy-loaded modules.
+• Angular 8 provides dynamic imports of lazy-loaded modules.

-- Improvement of ngUpgra
+• Improvement of ngUpgra

-Preview of Ivy:
+Preview of Ivy

-The Ivy project is rewriting the Angular Compiler and run-time code to make it better, smaller and faster.
+The Ivy project is rewriting the Angular Compiler and run-time code to make it better, smaller, and faster.

-What are the Components of Ivy:
+What are the Components of Ivy?

-Tree Shakable:
+Tree Shakable

 It is mainly eliminating the useless pieces of the code; the framework does not infer the component.
 The components can reference the instructions and if it does not reference appropriate guidance from the results, then it can go for faster load time.

-Differential Loading:
+Differential Loading

-Low Memory Footprint:
+Low Memory Footprint

 The incremental DOM did not need any memory to render the view of the view does not change the DOM.
 So, it can allocate the memory when the DOM nodes will be added or removed.
 As most of the templates don’t change anything results in substantial memory savings.

-Web Worker Bundling:
+Web Worker Bundling

-Router Backward Compatibility:
+Router Backward Compatibility

-Bazel Support:
+Bazel Support

 Bazel is mainly for precisely, reproducible builds but will be a lot faster & it would be beneficial if your app uses several libraries and modules.
 The Angular framework is built with Bazel and is also expected to be included in the @angular/cli of version 9.

-Opt-In Usage Sharing:
+Opt-In Usage Sharing

-Opt-in usage sharing telemetry is mainly working on collecting data commands which are being used and building the speed if users will allow them so that it can help the developers to improve in the future.
+Opt-in usage sharing telemetry is mainly working on collecting data commands that are being used and building the speed if users will allow them so that it can help the developers to improve in the future.

-Lazy Loading:
+Lazy Loading

 Lazy Loading is based on Angular routing concepts and it will help the developers to bring down the size of the large files by lazily loading the data which are required.

-Web Workers Class:
+Web Workers Class

 JavaScript is single-threaded.
 Thus, it is very common to do more critical tasks like data calls to take place asynchronously.
 Web Workers mainly facilitate you to run the CPU-intensive computations in the background thread after freeing the main thread to update the user interface.
 Web Workers may also be helpful if your application is unresponsive while processing the main data.
 Now, if you want to outsource any calculation to the background, we must first create the web worker by using the Angular CLI.